Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

 In \cite{kolmogorov} Kolmogorov proposed a general framework for constructing parallel LLLL algorithms via resampling oracles, which can be summarized as follows:

-We emphasize that this is a \emph{sequential} algorithm, which is in fact an implementation of Algorithm~\ref{gen-alg} (with an unusual choice of which bad-event to resample).
-We define a \emph{round} to be an iteration of the loop (lines (3) --- (7)).
-Roughly speaking, Kolmogorov showed that for a commutative resampling oracle $\mathfrak R$ this procedure terminates whp after $O(\log n)$ rounds.
-Thus, if a single round can be simulated in polylogarithmic time, then this yields an RNC algorithm.
+Each iteration of the loop of lines (3) --- (7) is called a \emph{round}.
+Kolmogorov showed that, when the resampling oracle $\mathfrak R$ is commutative, then Algorithm~\ref{kolm-alg} terminates whp after $O(\log n)$ rounds.
+We emphasize this is a \emph{sequential} algorithm, which is in fact a version of Algorithm~\ref{gen-alg}.

+If a single round can be simulated in polylogarithmic time, then this yields an RNC algorithm.
+In almost every setting where a parallel LLLL algorithm is known (including all the ones in this paper), the resampling oracle is commutative and the parallel algorithm is an implementation of Kolmogorov's framework.

-The Kolmogorov framework thus makes partial progress to a parallel LLLL algorithm; however, there remain two significant hurdles.
-The most straightforward hurdle is a parallel implementation of $\mathfrak R$.
-For the variable-assignment LLL, this is trivial: if bad-events $B, B'$ are both selected for resampling, then necessarily $\text{Var}(B)$ and $\text{Var}(B')$ are disjoint and so the resamplings can be executed simultaneously.
-For other probability spaces, it is not clear how to do this step without ``locking'' the full state.
+This makes partial progress to a general parallel LLLL algorithm; however, there remain two significant hurdles.
+The most straightforward of these is a parallel implementation of $\mathfrak R$.
+This is trivial for the variable-assignment LLL: if bad-events $B, B'$ are both selected for resampling, then $\var(B)$ and $\var(B')$ must be disjoint and the resamplings can be executed simultaneously.
+For other probability spaces, it is not clear how to resample without ``locking'' the state.

-There is a much more fundamental hurdle, which is that the LLLL resampling process is inherently sequential in a way that the LLL is not.
-For the LLLL (but not the LLL) it possible that there are two bad-events $B, B'$ which are currently true, and $B \not\sim B'$, and resampling $B$ makes $B'$ false.
+The second and much more fundamental hurdle is that the LLLL resampling process is inherently sequential in a way that the LLL is not.
+For the LLLL (but not the LLL) it is possible that two bad-events $B, B'$ are currently true, and $B \not\sim B'$, and resampling $B$ makes $B'$ false.
 We say in this case that \emph{$B$ fixes $B'$}.
-Because of this possibility, $B$ and $B'$ cannot be resampled simultaneously; one must select (arbitrarily) one of the two bad-events to resample first, and then only resample the second one if it remains still true.
-One critical challenge for LLLL algorithms is to simulate in parallel the process of selecting an ordering of the bad-events and resampling them \emph{in sequence.}
+Because of this possibility, $B$ and $B'$ cannot be resampled simultaneously; one must select (arbitrarily) one of the two bad-events to resample first, and then only resample the second one if it still remains true.
+One critical challenge for LLLL algorithms is to simulate in parallel the process of resampling the bad-events \emph{in sequence.}